-Fruit pies top crust can be latticed or decorative pastry, no crumb toppings.
+Fruit pies top crust can be latticed or decorative pastry, no crumb toppings (these would be Class 12C).
 Ex.
 Apple, Blueberry, Cherry, etc. Can be entered in glass, metal or disposable pie pans 8"-9" in diameter.

 B. Single Crust Pie